|

 So, without wood to work with, each house was equipped with an extensive assortment of stone furniture.
 This ranged from cupboards, dressers and beds to shelves and limpet tanks.

-Of all the furniture in Skara Brae, it would appear that the stone dressers were regarded as the most important.
-The dresser faces the entrance in each house and is therefore the first item seen when entering.
+Of all the fixtures in Skara Brae, it would appear that the stone dressers were regarded as the most important.
+The dresser faces the entrance of each house and is, therefore, the first item seen when entering (see photograph, above right).

-Although it is perfectly possible that the dresser might have been nothing more than a storage unit, it seems more likely that it had a symbolic purpose.
+Although it is perfectly possible that the dresser may have been nothing more than a simple storage unit, it seems more likely that it had an equally important symbolic purpose.

 Were the objects displayed on the dresser somehow indicative of the status of the house's occupants?
 The significance of the position of the dresser is further dealt with on the page detailing the layout of the village.

-At the centre of every house, perhaps the most important area, was a central hearth, which is dealt with here.
+At the centre of every house, perhaps the most important area, was the hearth, which is dealt with here.